 If you own a for-profit business, ordinary and necessary business expenses can be deducted from your taxes, including the cost of insurance.
 In this context, an ‘ordinary business expense’ is one that is common within your industry.
 A necessary business expense, as defined by the IRS, is both “helpful and appropriate” for running the business.

 Continue Reading “Is Business Insurance Tax-Deductible?”

-Small businesses are the foundation for future economic success; they bring forth the innovation to increase efficiency in our evolving world.
-However, insurance companies make it difficult to figure out when to get your first commercial insurance policy and what policy is the best fit for your company.
-There are many different types of policies and types of insurance for different aspects of your business.
-Therefore, there are a few things to keep in mind when initially considering shopping for insurance for your small business.
+Small businesses are the foundation for future economic success; they bring forth the innovation that increases efficiency in our evolving world.
+However, figuring out when to get your first Commercial Insurance policy and which policy is the best fit for your company’s unique operations can be confusing.
+To help demystify the process of shopping for business insurance , we break down some of the most common policies that provide a solid base of coverage for most small businesses.

 Continue Reading “What Kind of Insurance Do Small Businesses Need?”

 Subcontractors, or artisan contractors, are a profession that is held to extremely strict insurance requirements.
 This is primarily because this profession typically involves risks that can cause significant injury to people or extensive damage to property.
 For example, when a professional in the construction or artisan contractor industry is ready to perform their job duties, they are required to show proof of insurance before any work can be performed and before they are allowed on any job site.
 So, let’s take a look at the types of business insurance subcontractors and artisan contractors should make sure they have in place.